bitk1/bk-setup-01/README.md

-Basic IPFS Commands
+## Basic IPFS command line commands

 Add a File to IPFS:
 echo "Hello, IPFS!" > hello.txt
 ipfs add hello.txt

 Retrieve a File from IPFS:
 ipfs cat <file_hash>
 Replace <file_hash> with the actual hash of the file.

 Check IPFS Node Info:
 ipfs id

 View Connected Peers:
 ipfs swarm peers
 Systemd Service

+List files:
+ipfs files ls /

+List all pinned files:
+ipfs pin ls --type=all

 The IPFS daemon is set up to run as a systemd service.
 You can manage it using the following commands:

-Explore IPFS Use Cases:
-Consider how you will use IPFS for your project, such as distributed file storage, content sharing, or data backup.

-Automation and Scripting:
-If you have specific use cases, consider creating additional scripts or tools to automate tasks with IPFS.

-Verification Steps
-After setting up IPFS, verify that the IPFS daemon is running and configured correctly:

-Check the IPFS Service Status:

 sudo systemctl status ipfs
 The output should indicate that the IPFS service is active and running.

-Verify IPFS Daemon is Running:
+Verify IPFS Daemon is Running: ipfs id

-ipfs id
 This command should return the identity information of your IPFS node, including its peer ID and addresses.